2020-2023

 10.6 Personal Property

-In the event a bargaining unit member has had loss or damage to personal property that has been reported on a Unit 5 vandalism report and is the direct result of student reaction to the bargaining unit member, the administration will make every reasonable effort to recover the cost of replacement or repayment from the parents of the student involved.
+In the event a bargaining unit member has had loss or damage to personal property that has been reported on a District vandalism report and is the direct result of student reaction to the bargaining unit member, the Administration will make every reasonable effort to recover the cost of replacement or repayment from the parents of the student involved.

 10.7 Substitute Work

-A bargaining unit member who is appropriately certified may internally substitute for a certified employee and will be paid the substitute teacher rate of pay or the bargaining unit member’s regular rate of pay, whichever is higher.
-Bargaining unit members who internally substitute will also receive an additional $20.00 per day.
-No bargaining unit member shall be required to work as a substitute teacher; however, such bargaining unit member may be requested to substitute for a teacher in his/her building in an emergency situation or when other substitutes are unattainable.
+A bargaining unit member who is appropriately licensed may internally substitute for an employee with a Professional Educator License (“PEL”) and will be paid the substitute teacher rate of pay for a full day or, when the substitution is for a half day or less, for a half-day, in addition to the bargaining unit member’s regular rate of pay for any bargaining unit work.
+No bargaining unit member shall be required to work as a substitute teacher; however, such bargaining unit member may be requested to substitute for a teacher in their building in an emergency situation or when other substitutes are unattainable.

 10.8 Payroll Installments